dsherret/dax/docs/index.md

 ```

 Environment changes made inside a command substitution (such as `cd` or `export`) stay within the subshell and don't affect the outer command.

+You can also interpolate a command builder directly into the template literal for a similar effect (see [Interpolating commands](#interpolating-commands)).

 Brace expansion — `{...}` expands to multiple words before the command runs, matching the shell's usual rules: